DrJieGao/drjiegao.github.io/_pages/about.md

 News
 ======
 <ul style="list-style-type:disc;">
+ <li> [Feb.
+10, 2026]: Our paper "E2E Latency-Bounded Routing with SLA Guarantee under MaxWeight Scheduling," first authored by Dawson Berry, has been accepted by the IEEE INFOCOM Workshop on ICCN.
+Congratulations, Dawson! </li>
  <li> [Jan.
 23, 2026]: Mir Md.
 Saym successfully defended his master's thesis.
 Congratulations to Mir! </li>
  <li> [Jan.
 19, 2026]: Our paper "Utilizing Meta-Learning to Enhance the Transferability of GAN-Based Adversarial Traffic Generation," has been accepted by the IEEE ICC 2026! </li>
  <li> [Sept.
 3, 2025]: Linqing (Lincoln) Zhai joined our team as a Ph.D. student - Welcome, Linqing! </li>